byuids-resumes/larson-resume/docs/index.md

 title: Brigham Young's Resume
 ---
 # Brigham Young
 The second prophet of The Church of Jesus Christ of Latter-day Saints.
+He has really cool beard.
+This is **bold** text and this is *italicized* text.

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>